Feature request #4069

-#4 Updated by Alister Hood over 6 years ago
+#4 Updated by Alister Hood almost 8 years ago

 Yes, I was going to suggest combining the installer and the manager, but I decided it was OK keeping them separate, since the installer isn't something that is run frequently (say multiple times a day), and it is reasonably complicated.